Ihsan-A14/Logic-Algo-Lab/README.md

 Computer Science students often struggle to connect the dots between **low-level hardware logic** (Boolean algebra, logic gates) and **high-level software algorithms** (sorting, searching).
 These concepts are usually taught in separate classes with static textbooks, making it hard to visualize how a computer actually processes information from the ground up.

 ## 🚀 The Solution
-**Logic-Algo-Lab** is an interactive, all-in-one educational suite that bridges this gap.
+**AlgoVista** is an interactive, all-in-one educational suite that bridges this gap.
 It provides a visual "workbench" where students can:
 1.  **Build & Simplify Logic:** Input raw boolean expressions to instantly generate Truth Tables and visualize circuits.
 2.  **Visualize Algorithms:** Watch sorting and searching algorithms manipulate data in real-time to understand *how* they work, not just *that* they work.

-By combining these domains, Logic-Algo-Lab serves as a comprehensive "CS Tutor" that is free, accessible, and interactive.
+By combining these domains, AlgoVista serves as a comprehensive "CS Tutor" that is free, accessible, and interactive.

 ## ✨ Key Features